Snaacky/thewiki/docs/tutorials/comparison.md

 #### Gamma

-Adjusts the gamma level of the video, should only be used to fix the quicktime gamma bug or similar where one source will appear much brighter than the rest.
+Adjusts the gamma level of the video. *This should only be used to fix the QuickTime gamma bug or similar where one source will appear much brighter than the rest.*

 ```py
 ## Gamma: Fixes gamma bug (i.e. one source is significantly brighter than the others) [16-bit required]